ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients: Code Validation

 \subsubsection{Photoexcitation}

+\txtred{In this section we compare the photoexcitation rates for the same three models as in Section~\ref{ssec:PI_valid}.
+The 1D rates are computed with \texttt{SUMO}, while the 3D setups are computed with \texttt{ExTraSS}.}

-In Figure \ref{fig:PErates} the position angle-averaged photoexcitation rates in \texttt{ExTraSS} for the $9.0\,M_\odot$ 3D model (solid lines) are compared against the 1D rates from \citet{jerkstrand2018emission} which were computed with \texttt{SUMO} (dashed lines).
-The rates shown for \texttt{ExTraSS} are the median rates at each velocity.
-The rates are shown, from top to bottom, for H$\alpha$ (transition $2\rightarrow5$, which is the bluest component in H$\alpha$), Ca II $\lambda\,8498$ (the blue line in the NIR triplet), Fe I $\lambda\,5060$ (the first allowed transition to the ground state in neutral Fe) and [O I] $\lambda\,6300$ (the blue component of the [O I] $\lambda\lambda\,6300,\,6364$ doublet).
+\txtred{In Figure~\ref{fig:PErates_1D3D}, the three setups are compared for four different elements:} H$\alpha$ (transition $2\rightarrow5$, which is the bluest component in H$\alpha$), Ca~II $\lambda\,8498$ (the blue line in the NIR triplet), Fe~I $\lambda\,5060$ (the first allowed transition to the ground state in neutral Fe) and [O~I] $\lambda\,6300$ (the blue component of the [O~I] $\lambda\lambda\,6300,\,6364$ doublet). \txtred{The solid and dashed lines have the same model basis (\J18), with the dashed computed with \texttt{SUMO} in 1D, and the solid with \texttt{ExTraSS} in 3D.
+The dotted lines are the rates from \vBPIII25 (a 3D model).
+The \texttt{ExTraSS} results show the angle-averaged rates.}

-These lines were chosen as they span a large range of photoexcitation rates for a series of relevant transitions (H$\alpha$, Ca II $\lambda\,8498$ and [O I] $\lambda\,6300$) or because they concern a low-lying allowed transition to the ground state for an element that is present throughout the entire ejecta (Fe I $\lambda\,5060$).
-Although O and H are present throughout the ejecta in the 3D model for \texttt{ExTraSS}, they are only present outside of the $^{56}$Ni core in the 1D model, and hence they only appear at \kms{v\gtrsim350}.
-For Fe and Ca, although these elements are present at these low velocities in 1D, this inner region contains very little mass and is modelled in a relatively large velocity step.

-It can be seen in in Figure \ref{fig:PErates} that \texttt{ExTraSS} and \texttt{SUMO} largely find similar photoexcitation rates for the different elements throughout the ejecta, across a large range of photoexcitation rates.
-For H$\alpha$, the initial rate in \texttt{SUMO} is much higher, but in these velocity ranges there is very little H present in the 1D model, and as such this discrepancy is not of major concern.
-Past \kms{v=400}, the median rate in \texttt{ExTraSS} is in very good agreement to the rates in \texttt{SUMO}.

-For Ca II $\lambda\,8498$, the agreement in the photoexcitation rates is even better.
-In the 1D core region (\kms{200\leqslant v\leqslant450}) the rate fluctuates a bit, but generally similar rates are found with \texttt{ExTraSS} at this velocity range.
-For the outermost zones in 1D, the optical depth for this Ca II feature is too low (the cut off in \texttt{SUMO} is $\tau_\text{line}\leqslant10^{-2}$, while it is $\tau_\text{line}\leqslant10^{-3}$ in \texttt{ExTraSS}) and thus there is no rate to compare at the highest velocities, but the rate in 3D remains compatible with the rates in 1D at their highest velocity.

-Fe I $\lambda\,5060$ is largely similar to Ca II, but at rates approximately 100x lower.
-The match between 1D and 3D is quite good, except perhaps for the outer core region where 1D is a bit lower than 3D.
-Also for this Fe I line, at the highest velocities the optical depth is too low to be considered, but now also in 3D this line is not accounted for any more, which indicates that the optical depths between the two models are also reasonably in agreement.
-It should be noted that the Fe I line is not present in every cell in 3D, and in particular at \kms{350-500}, where the largest difference to 1D is found, the line is only present in around 1/4th of the cells with these velocities.
-At every other velocity (up to \kms{1000}) the line is present in at least half the cells.